Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Introduction

-Finally, we also show (Section~\ref{sec:domination}) that stochastic domination no longer applies when standard bit mutation is replaced by other unary unbiased mutation operators, in the sense that starting closer to the optimum can increase the expected runtime asymptotically.
-This even holds on \onemax.
+Finally, we also show in Section~\ref{sec:domination} that stochastic domination no longer applies when standard bit mutation is replaced by other unary unbiased mutation operators, in the sense that starting closer to the optimum can increase the expected runtime asymptotically.
+This even holds on \onemax, the function that simply maps each string $x\in\{0,1\}^n$ to $|x|_1=\OM(x)$, the number of ones in this string.
 As a consequence, non-elitist algorithms may be faster than elitist algorithms on \onemax.

 \textbf{Other Related Work.} Apart from black-box complexities, only few things are known in general about the class of unbiased mutation operators.
 Antipov and Doerr~\cite{antipov2021precise} investigated the mixing time on plateaus for the \ooea with arbitrary unbiased mutation operator.
+Doerr and Kelley~\cite{doerr2023fourier} gave precise expressions for the runtime of the \ooea with arbitrary mutation rate on the $\textsc{Needle}$ and $\textsc{BlockLeadingOnes}$ problems.
 Lengler~\cite{lengler2019general} studied the \ooea, the \olea, the \moea and the \moga with arbitrary unbiased mutation operators on monotone functions.
 He found that those algorithms can optimize all monotone functions if the second moment of the number of bit flips is small compared to the first moment, but that they need exponential time on \hottopic functions otherwise.
 In particular, all heavy-tail distributions lead to exponential runtimes on \hottopic.